A Practical Guide To Building Self-Awareness

 As I said above, it’s critical to look at the past through the eyes of wisdom and understanding.

-If you go down the path of judgement and self-criticism, you will be blinded by a flood of negativity.
+If you go down the path of judgment and self-criticism, you will be blinded by a flood of negativity.

 So if you’re going to look, look with wisdom.